-University employees will usually include academic staff, technicians, research staff, support staff and administrators.
-The position of Visiting Professors or Honorary Appointments can sometimes be unclear unless detailed arrangements are in place.
+In most cases, if an employee creates IP during the course of their employment, their employer will own the IP.
+This is unless anything has been agreed to the contrary.
+University employees will usually include professors, readers, lecturers, technicians, research staff, support staff and administrators.
 If you are working within an NHS Trust, it may not always be clear whether a nurse or doctor who creates IP has done so in the course of their employment, particularly if their main role is that of a patient carer.
-In certain instances, particularly within NHS Trusts, an individual may be a part-time employee or jointly appointed with an external organisation.
 It is becoming increasingly common for NHS employment contracts to refer specifically to IP.
-Often people involved may have other activities or be part-time.
+Always check what is relevant.

-If you are a student, you will not normally be classed as an employee unless, in addition to you being registered as a student, you also have a contract of employment with your university/institution e.g. as a research assistant.
-You will however have a student contract to which you should refer.
+If you are a student, you will not normally be classed as an employee unless, in addition to your being registered as a student, you also have a contract of employment with your university/institution e.g. as a research assistant.
+You will however have a student contract which you should check.